gccgomes/interactivegeo/README.md

 # interactivegeo
 Interactive Geometry

-Clone, this repo,
+#1 Clone, this repo,

- Run pnpm install
+#2 pnpm install

+#3 pnpm dev ( if you use this code to develop )

+#4 pnpm build to build your own version